lucifer01430/Navbar/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).
 You are free to use, modify, and distribute this project, provided proper attribution is given.
 See the `LICENSE` file for more details.

-## 🌟 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page]

 ## 🙌 Acknowledgments
 Special thanks to the Bootstrap team for their awesome framework!